 if (name === 'query-customer-data') {

-// Forward the user's own token to the downstream API
+// Forward the user's own token.
+Downstream enforces row-level access.

 const response = await fetch('https://internal-api.example.com/customers', {